-Starting with the weekly sales happening at your local grocery store will be a great place to start.
-For example, our stores will run sales on dried beans, $1.00 for a 1 pound bag.
-Buy plenty of bags when these are on sale and now you can make your own soup mixes.
-They are easy to combine as well as easy to cook when you are ready.
+The weekly sales happening at your local grocery store will be a great place to start.
+For example, our local grocery store may run a sales on dried beans, $1.00 for a 1 pound bag (as an example).
+If you buy plenty of bags when these are on sale, you can use them to make your own soup mixes.

 Let’s say you purchase a one pound bag of navy beans, kidney beans and pinto beans.
 When you get home, make several batches of pre-made soup mix.